 After viewing the museum’s collections I was intrigued by the experiences and treatment of mental health patients, in particular The Register of Mechanical Restraint and Seclusion from the Kent County Asylum.

-The concept of curiosity and the mental health connotations of collecting and arranging objects has led me to create my own cabinet of curiosity.
-The display case is a reference to challenge why people with mental health issues continue to be stereotyped and ‘put into a box’.
+The concept of curiosity and the mental health connotations of collecting and categorising objects has led me to create my own cabinet of curiosity.
+The display case challenges why people with mental health issues continue to be stereotyped and ‘put into a box’.
 It is left to the audience how the items in the collection are perceived.

-Please take a look at our online catalogue for some fantastic photos of our work, courtesy of Nadia Needham, who works at K College:
+Please take a look at our online catalogue for some fantastic photos of our work, courtesy of Nadia Needham from K College.

-The exhibition should be open from Wednesday 5th March until the end of April 2014
+The exhibition will be open from Wednesday 5th March until the end of April 2014

-Entry to the museum and the exhibition is free
+Entry to the museum and exhibition is free.